Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Scalable and Interpretable Test-Time Prediction with an Accuracy Guarantee

-Note that in terms of model interpretation, summary fine-tuning does not change survival kernet cluster assignments and only changes the summary functions of the different clusters.
-We still compute survival curves using equation~\eqref{eq:cluster-KM} but instead plug in the refined summary functions.
-Consequently, the survival curves are no longer the standard Kaplan-Meier ones, and we can no longer use the 95\% confidence intervals that are meant for Kaplan-Meier survival curves.
+In terms of model interpretation, summary fine-tuning does not change survival kernet cluster assignments and only changes the summary functions $\mathbf{D}_{\widetilde{q}}(\ell)$ and $\mathbf{R}_{\widetilde{q}}^+(\ell)$ of the different clusters.
+For a specific exemplar $\widetilde{q}$, we could still compute a survival curve for the cluster corresponding to $\widetilde{q}$ using equation~\eqref{eq:cluster-KM}, where we plug in the refined summary functions (instead of the original summary functions stated in equation~\eqref{eq:unweighted-summaries}).
+The survival curve per cluster could still be interpreted as what the survival kernet model would predict for a data point that is purely explained by a single cluster and none of the other clusters.
+However, by using the refined summary functions, equation~\eqref{eq:cluster-KM} no longer corresponds to a Kaplan-Meier curve, so we can no longer use the 95\% confidence intervals that are meant for Kaplan-Meier survival curves.

 We remark that simultaneously optimizing the summary functions \emph{and} the base neural net $\phi$ would be difficult in terms of how we set up the survival kernet framework because we only determine the exemplars after the base neural net $\phi$ has been learned and treated as fixed (the exemplars are chosen based on the embedding space).
 If we update the base neural net, the exemplars would change as would their summary functions, and in fact even the number of exemplars (and thus, the number of summary functions) could change.
 An alternating optimization could potentially be done (i.e., alternate between optimizing $\phi$, choosing which training points are the exemplars, and then optimizing the summary functions) but would be computationally costly; for simplicity, we do not do such an optimization.